yecril71pl/cpp-docs.pl-pl/docs/standard-library/raw-storage-iterator-class.md

 #### <a name="parameters"></a>Parametry

 *pierwszy*\
-Iterator do przodu, który jest podstawą `raw_storage_iterator` obiekt jest konstruowany.
+Iterator do przodu, który ma podstawą tworzony obiekt `raw_storage_iterator`.

 #### <a name="example"></a>Przykład